Communication strategies used to promote Human Wildlife Coexistence in different geographical and social contexts.

-To do this we can share our knowledge for a global commitment.
+To do this we can share our knowledge to increase global commitment.

-‘Turning Conflict into Coexistence’ is a collaborative project, which aims to enhance and promote the experiences of those who works in the field of human wildlife interaction and want to share their knowledge to help the work of others, in order to carry out more effective communication actions and help local community and wildlife to coexist.
+‘Turning Conflict into Coexistence’ is a collaborative project which aims to enhance and promote the experiences of those who work in the field of human wildlife interaction and want to share their knowledge to help the work of others in order to carry out more effective communication actions and help local communities and wildlife to coexist.

-Although communication is considered one of the important tools to promote coexistence, often the resources or staff available for the development of these actions are not adequate and communication fails its objectives.
+Although communication is considered an important tool to promote coexistence, often the resources or staff available for the development of these actions are not adequate and communication fails its objectives.

-‘Turning conflict into coexistence’ aims to share PAMS experience and bring together a knowledge base and examples of communication actions developed in different geographical and social contexts to provide conflict workers with a good basis of examples and experiences to help develop effective communication actions.
+‘Turning Conflict into Coexistence’ aims to share PAMS Foundation’s experience and bring together a knowledge base and examples of communication actions developed in different geographical and social contexts to provide human wildlife experts and stakeholders with a good basis of examples and experiences to help develop effective communication actions and strategies.
 At the same time, it promotes an exchange of cultural knowledge that can be useful, beyond local borders, to create effective messages in promoting human wildlife coexistence.

-‘Turning conflict into coexistence’ aim to collect the different communication techniques used in the conflict and classify them according to the mode of intervention, the species, the geographical, demographic, social and cultural context to share experience contributing to make communication an effective tool for coexistence.
+‘Turning Conflict into Coexistence’ aims to collect different communication techniques used by various stakeholders and classify them according to mode of intervention, species, and geographical, demographic, social and cultural contexts to share different experiences contributing to making communication an effective tool for coexistence.

-The project aim to build a space where to gather examples and experiences as long as you want to share your successes/failures, give your communication advice or ask for it.
-The projects intends to create a space where you can tell stories of human wildlife interaction that can serve as an example, as education or to create awareness.
+The project aims to build a space where stakeholders can share their successes and failures, and give their communication advice or ask for it.
+It will also be a forum where you can tell stories of human wildlife interactions that can serve as examples for others, for education or simply to create awareness.

 To create reference

-The project aim set up an archive of experiences and examples of communication actions to develop a tool useful to all those working in the field of human wildlife interaction using also communication as an effective tool to support the techniques of promoting human wildlife coexistence.
-Different communication materials, scientific papers and grey literature will be collected and organized in an open access archive aimed to facilitate the development of new, more efficient actions in order to facilitate coexistence.
+The project aim is to set up an archive of experiences and examples of communication actions to develop useful tools for all those working in the field of human wildlife interaction.
+Different communication materials, scientific papers and grey literature will be collected and organized in an open access archive aimed to facilitate the development of new, more efficient communication actions in order to facilitate coexistence.